 Lockheed Martin’s new 3,400 square foot TRAF expands on the testing capability the company previously offered to outside vendors developing terminals.
 Developers can test and validate new software, hardware and applications, under a variety of operational environments, using TRAF’s ground segment testbed and satellite simulator.
 Private “suites” allow companies to maintain proprietary and secure areas, as well as facilitate joint development, including interoperating in over the air testing.
 Developers also can test terminals and applications on the same equipment expected to be used for final certification.

 “Lockheed Martin’s goal with the TRAF is to help terminal developers and application integrators get MUOS’ capabilities deployed to the warfighter as quickly as possible,” said Glenn Ladue, MUOS TRAF manager.
+“Providing a high fidelity, end-to-end test environment during development will dramatically shorten the time it takes to get from a good idea to operational utility.”

 The US National Geospatial-Intelligence Agency (NGA) became the first intelligence agency to host an operational capability within Amazon Web Services' Commercial Cloud Services (C2S) environment after Lockheed Martin deployed the interactive map for NGA's Map of the World to the C2S environment.
 The Map of the World initiative acts as an interface for NGA's most comprehensive and accurate geospatial intelligence data